Winchester Osgood: Cuba’s fight for independence

 When Cuba began its fight for independence from Spain, Osgood volunteered for the Cuban forces.
 He was commissioned a major in the artillery under General Calixto Garcia.
 Early in October 1896, the Cuban General Garcia and General Maximo Gomez joined forces and moved upon Guaimaro, which was strongly fortified and defended by the Spaniards.
 After much hard fighting and a brilliant charge led by Colonel Mario García Menocal, the largest fortification was taken.
 During the battle, Major Osgood was in charge of shelling several blockhouses with a Hotchkiss rifle using 12-pound shells.
 Osgood's artillery unit was under steady fire from small arms.
 When Osgood stooped over the gun to adjust the sight to account for the wind, he made the remark, “think that will do.”
 At that moment, he was hit by a bullet fired by a sharp-shooter stationed in the church tower eleven hundred yards away.
 Osgood was carried from the location by his comrades and hurried down the hill to the aid station.
 Without re-sighting the artillery piece, Osgood’s second in command Major Frederick Funston gave the order to fire the gun and the shell hit one of the blockhouses.
 The bullet that hit Osgood had gone through his brain and he did not recover from his wounds.

+Personal life

+A year after Osgood's death in Cuba, a story was published in the New York Herald about his love interest, Caroline Davis, and how she was the reason Osgood began playing sports.
+They initially met in Wilbraham Academy, with Osgood trying out for the football team to try and impress her, to no avail.
+In his final year at the school, he failed to make the football team.
+The two split after graduating from the preparatory school, with Osgood going to Cornell University and Davis moving to Philadelphia.
+They were re-united in Philadelphia after Osgood transferred to the University of Pennsylvania in 1892.
+Despite Osgood's athletic prowess and his efforts in relocating to the same city, she married another man.

+Disappointed, Osgood apparently claimed he needed "the excitement and the danger to make [him] forget" and volunteered to fight in the Cuban war for independence.
+A teammate of his for the 1894 Penn Track & Field team confirmed in 1920 that "a disappointment in a love affair led to his going to the aid of the Revolution in Cuba, where he met death while sighting a piece of artillery".